Cube-OS/cubeOS/docs/tutorials/first-mission-app.rst

 Users should refer to these to determine what actions are available for each service and how their requests should be structured.

-Documentation for Kubos services can be found within the :ref:`services <service-docs>` section.
+Documentation for CubeOS services can be found within the :ref:`services <service-docs>` section.

 For example, links to the schemas for all of the pre-built hardware services can be found